cha-devopsdays/docs.chattanoogadevopsdays.org/docs/overview.md

 Time involvement varies by committee, but we do meet on a regular cadence:

-* 1 in-person/virtual meeting per month until the last 2 months leading up to the conference
+* 1 in-person/virtual meeting per month until the last 2 months leading up to the conference (1 hour meetings)
-* 1 in-person/virtual meeting per week during the last 2 months leading up to the conference
+* 1 in-person/virtual meeting per week during the last 2 months leading up to the conference (1 hour meetings)

-For more information about the time involved with each committee, refer to that committee's page.
+For more information about the time involved with each committee, refer to that [committee's runbook collection][runbooks].

 ### Communication